rama-commits/rama-commits.github.io/README.md

 ## This is an informational website about smelling good!

-In this website you will find information about various fragrances.
+In this website you will find information about various fragrances and helpful tips about smelling good.

 > A wise man once said, "Smelling good is half the battle."